MAF1981/MMM-Homematic-Heaters/README.md

          showSetTemperature: false,
          showCurrentMode: true,
          showFaultReporting: true
-        },
-        {
-         id: '1342',
-         label: 'Living Room',
-         showSetTemperature: false,
-         showCurrentMode: true,
-         showFaultReporting: true
         }
-        //Add all your devices you want to show
+        //Add all other devices you want to show
       ],
       ccu2IP: '127.0.0.1',
       xmlapiURL: 'config/xmlapi',